TosbackCgusBridge-Bot/CGUs-versions/Vimeo/Terms of Service.md

 6.3 Account Profile

 You grant Vimeo permission to use your name, likeness, biography, trademarks, logos, or other identifiers used by you in your account profile for the purpose of displaying such properties to the public or the audiences you have specified.
 You may revoke the foregoing permission by deleting your account.
+Vimeo shall have the right to identify public profiles in its marketing and investor materials.

 6.4 Other Content.
 Feedback

-Content that is not covered by the licenses set forth in **Sections 6.1** or **6.2** shall be governed by this **Section 6.3** (e.g., text you submit in comments).
+Content that is not covered by the licenses set forth in **Sections 6.1**, **6.2**, or **6.3** shall be governed by this **Section 6.4** (e.g., text you submit in comments).
 You grant Vimeo a perpetual and irrevocable right and license to copy, transmit, distribute, publicly perform, and display such content through online means in connection with our Services.
-If you make suggestions to Vimeo on improving or products or services, Vimeo may use your suggestions without any compensation to you.
+If you make suggestions to Vimeo on improving our products or services, Vimeo may use your suggestions without any compensation to you.

 6.5 Scope of Licenses